alheka/seventimeapi/source/includes/_WorkSchedules.md

 }
 ```

-This endpoint retrieves a specific department.
+This endpoint retrieves a specific work schedule.